jbman223/slate/source/index.md

 An invalid API key will cause the request to return a 404 error.
 </aside>

-## Create New Profile
+## Test Current Profile

-Create a new profile by replacing all zipcode sale information attached to this profile with the provided zipcode sale information.
+This endpoint retrieves the current profile.

 ### HTTP Request